Everyone's singing the praises of CBD and rightly so.

 CBD and sperm and/or male libido study

-A recent study came out that looked like CBD had a negative effect on both quality and quantity of sperm in mice after chronic use.
+A recent study came out that looked like CBD had a negative effect on both the quality and quantity of sperm in mice after chronic use.

 It also appeared to affect libido.